redbear/Duo/docs/duo_introduction.md

 ##### Micro USB port

 Connect the Duo to a 3.5v ~ 8v power source or to a computer via micro USB cable, will power up the Duo.
 The input voltage from the USB port will be regulated to 3.3v by the on-board regulator first and then supply the whole board circuit units.
 In this case, the `VIN` pin will output a voltage nearly to the USB port input voltage and the `3V3` pin will output a voltage equal to the board level voltage, i.e. 3.3v.
-Then the `VIN` pin can be invoked to power other high voltage drivered devices, e.g. Relays, Servers, Motors and etc. As well as the `3V3` pin can be invoked to power other 3.3v devices.
+Then the `VIN` pin can be invoked to power other high voltage drived devices, e.g. Relays, Servers, Motors and etc. As well as the `3V3` pin can be invoked to power other 3.3v devices.

 ##### VIN pin